 MSAS requests funding for the first phase of a statewide knowledge base project intended to improve how legal aid organizations access and share information.
 Currently, legal aid providers rely on multiple uncoordinated sources for legal guidance, templates, and practice materials, resulting in inefficiencies and inconsistencies.
 This phase will engage a consultant to assess existing resources, identify stakeholder needs, and develop a comprehensive design for a centralized, AI-enabled knowledge base.
 The project will lay the groundwork for a single, reliable source of up-to-date legal information to support legal aid attorneys and advocates statewide, ultimately improving the quality and efficiency of services delivered to low-income Michiganders.

 MSBF, along with the Counsel and Advocacy Law Line and Michigan Legal Help, have worked with consultants for the past 18 months to assess the triage and referral system in Michigan.
 We are currently implementing the recommended changes to the triage and referral system.
 An additional recommendation was to create a shared knowledge base to support substantive work, intake, triage and referral.
 This project aligns with that recommendation.
 Staff recommend funding.
-The proposal represents a innovative planning project with statewide impact.
+The proposal represents an innovative planning project with statewide impact.
 The grant covers the cost of a consultant and a portion of the director’s time to work on this project.

 Wayne State University – Center for Behavioral Health and Justice